NunoSilva04/Malenia-BossFight/README.md

 ![project_structure](ReadMe_Pictures/project_structure.png)

-Your folder structure should look something like thiss
+Your folder structure should look something like this

 ### Step 9